inonehp/inonehp/README.md

 # About:

 👋 Hello.
-🌱 I’m currently learning JavaScript and learn how to use GitHub.
+🌱 I’m currently learning JavaScript and how to use GitHub.

 ---